 Avoiding health care doesn’t mean avoiding health costs

-People may delay medical treatment because of costs, but those savings are short-term.
+People may delay medical treatment because of costs, but those savings are short term.
 The longer someone puts off care, the more it typically costs to treat a condition.
 And when a condition becomes severe, it can prevent an employee from being able to do his or her job.

 How can you help your employees get the care they need?

 Having a wellness program that incorporates preventive care can go a long way toward helping smooth your employees’ path to health.
 Some parts of the program might be built into your existing benefits: Several of Aflac’s insurance policies offer benefits that encourage policyholders to have routine checkups, for instance.
 Critical illness and hospital indemnity plans can also help alleviate costs associated with health conditions that may spring from delayed care.
-And telemedicine programs can help with logistical problems such as transportation, even if additional visits need to be in person.
+And telehealth services can help with logistical problems such as transportation, even if additional visits need to be in person.
 Sometimes taking matters into your own hands can help, as with wellness opportunities such as on-site vaccinations and certain screenings for cancer and other conditions.

 But perhaps the most important thing you can do as a business leader is to make wellness and preventive care a part of your company culture.
 Communicate clearly with your workforce about the importance of preventive care, and remind people about offerings that some employees might have missed in their orientation, such as telehealth appointments.

 Also, managers should make it clear that doctor’s visits are a normal, expected part of our lives.
-Which would you rather have: an employee who misses an afternoon of work tomorrow for a health screening, or an employee who has to take three months of leave to care for a condition that could have been caught at a screening she didn’t attend because she didn’t know how to ask for an afternoon off?
+Which would you rather have: an employee who misses an afternoon of work for a health screening, or an employee who has to take three months of leave to care for a condition that could have been caught at a screening she didn’t but she didn’t know how to ask for an afternoon off?

 Are you ready to help lead your employees in taking ownership of their health?
 Contact your Aflac benefits advisor or visit Aflac.com/business.